shahwaleedcom/SimplyFinder/README.md

 SimplyFinder is a SwiftUI application that stores text, photos, and other files in folders using Core Data with CloudKit.
 The project is provided as an Xcode project.

 ## Requirements
-- macOS 12 or later
 - Xcode 14 or later

 ## Building
 Open `SimplyFinder/SimplyFinder.xcodeproj` in Xcode and run the `SimplyFinder` scheme.
 There are no command‑line build steps or tests in this repository.

 Document picking is only supported on iOS.
-The macOS version no longer includes a document picker.
 On iPhone, imported documents now save both their name and data so you can view them later without reimporting.

 ## Troubleshooting
 When running in a sandboxed environment you may see log output similar to: